callysto/infrastructure/README.md

 ### Makefile

-The `./terraform/Makefile` provides an easy way to interact with Terraform to deploy and manage infrastructure.
+The master `Makefile` provides an easy way to interact with Terraform to deploy and manage infrastructure.

 For example, to redeploy the `hub-dev` environment, do

 ```
-  $ make destroy env=hub-dev
+  $ make terraform/destroy ENV=hub-dev
-  $ make apply env=hub-dev
+  $ make terraform/apply ENV=hub-dev
 ```

 This will use the Terraform binary in `./bin` to apply the Terraform configuration